turingschool/front-end-curriculum/lessons/module-4/intro-to-mod4-slides.md

   <section>
     <h4>Bare Minimum</h4>
     <p>Finishing mod3, you know the bare minimum to become a junior front-end engineer.</p>
+    <p>Who is excited about the bare minimum?</p>
   </section>
   <section>
     <h4>Set Yourself Apart</h4>
-    <p>Mod4 is designed to separate you from the pack of other bootcamps and front-end junior developers.</p>
+    <p>Mod4 is designed to separate you from the pack of other bootcamp graduates and front-end junior developers.</p>
   </section>
   <section>
     <h4>Empower Yourself</h4>
-    <p>Mod4 gives you the tools to build full, professional web apps without the reliance on a back-end team.</p>
+    <p>Mod4 gives you the tools to build full, professional web apps without the reliance on third-party APIs.</p>
   </section>
 </section>